LosicLab/ViralMine/README.md

 ## Output Files ##

-Each step of the pipeline will produce several output files, and depending on the size of your unmapped read fastqs, you should expect to use 5-15GB of storage.
+Each step of the pipeline will produce several output files, and depending on the size of your unmapped read fastqs, you should expect to use 5-10GB of storage.
 Key output files are summarized below:

 1. `viral_matched_contigs.fa`: A fasta file containing all the inchworm contigs that matched viral reference sequences
 2. `viral_alignment.tsv`: The BLAST output with scores of which contigs matched which viral sequences.
 This can be used to identify which contigs matched to which viral species/viral reference.
 3. `[sample_id]_scores.txt`: Will only be generated if the HBV/HPV genotyping flag has been selected.
 This will contain the bitscores by genotype for the BLAST window alignment, and can be used to genotype the HBV of a patient, or characterize a mixed genotype.
 4. `[sample_id]_viral_GT.tsv`: Will only be generated if the HBV/HPV genotyping flag has been selected.
 This will contain the calculated dominant viral genotype for the patient's infection by summation of the bitscores across contigs.
 5. `[sample_id]_viral_Coinf_GT.tsv`: Will only be generated if the HBV/HPV genotyping flag has been selected.
 This will contain a list of the viral genotypes that the patient's tumor is coinfected with.
-It is NOT ordered.
+It is NOT ordered; for information on dominant and subdominant genotype breakdowns, see the `[sample_id]_GT_frac_table.tsv`.
+6. `${sample_id}_ReadsPerViralGene.tab`: Will only be generated if the `gene_exp` flag is Yes, and the HBV/HPV genotyping flag has been selected.
+This will calculate based on the recovered viral contigs the number of reads supporting HBV/HPV genes for the patient.

 ## Known Issues ##